 - Would you like to work in an environment that puts the customer first?

-If so, you could be just the person to join our growing team as an Assistant Technical Specialist.
+If so, you could be just the person to join our organisation as either an Assistant Technical Specialist or a Technical Specialist.
+We have a range of opportunities covering the Information & Guidance and Policy & Technical areas of our operations.
 For more information about the role and to complete an application form please click on the links below:

 Completed application forms should be returned via email to: email@example.com

 Or posted back to: HR Team, The Pensions Advisory Service, 11 Belgrave Road, London, SW1V 1RB

 Closing date: 5.00pm Friday 20th July please note CVs will not be accepted.
 No agencies.

 For over 30 years we have been helping people with their pension problems and questions.
 And we have been fortunate that so many volunteers have wanted to help us do this.
 You can use your knowledge and expertise in a variety of ways.